 Current projects revolve around seriality and memory, and include large-scale drawing performances for architecture and the stage.

-Anna studied painting at the Rhode Island School of Design, creative writing at Dartmouth, and was a fellow at the Radcliffe Institute for Advanced Studies at Harvard.
-She was named a MacArthur Fellow for work that has “conceptual clarity, compassion, and beauty.”
+Anna holds a BFA in painting from Rhode Island School of Design and a master’s in creative writing from Dartmouth.
+She was a fellow at the Radcliffe Institute for Advanced Studies at Harvard when she became a MacArthur Fellow in the same year.

 She was the visiting artist for the 2012 Benson Forum on Creativity at the Eastman School of Music, creating a project together with four young composers, Room for Five, based on four colors and their RGB-spectrum equivalent intervals in music.

 At New York Live Arts, NYC, she created a performance work for dance at using light to motion-fuse her line drawings with dancers in real time.

 Other projects include The Voice Imitator, a creative collaboration based on the short prose by Thomas Bernhard, which won a NYFA award.
 Anna works and writings have been published in the Massachusetts Review, Virginia Quarterly, and Agni.